'Friend of Keats'

 Bibliophile (and Cinephile)

 There are times when it's good to venture out to locations ... and there are times when it's good to curl up in a comfy chair with a book.
-While it's not the main focus of this site, I'm sure I'll be posting about Keats-related books and films as well as locations out there in the 'real' world.
+While it's not the main focus of this site, I'll also post about Keats-related books and films as well as locations out there in the 'real' world.
 I've long had a passion for literary biography, and Keats is my favourite subject by far.

 Apart from being a Locations Geek, Bibliophile and Cinephile ...
-I am an English-Australian hybrid who is fuelled by espresso, calmed by knitting, unreasonably excited by photography, and madly in love with Amy Adams and John Keats.
+I am an English-Australian hybrid who is empowered by writing, fuelled by espresso, calmed by knitting, unreasonably excited by photography, and madly in love with Amy Adams and John Keats.

 If you'd like to join the journey, you will find the Keats Locations detailed in our blog posts...